appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 <dd>

 Controls the visibility of the widget.
 If you turn off this property, the widget would not be visible in View Mode.
 Additionally, you can use JavaScript by clicking on **JS** next to the **Visible** property to conditionally control the widget's visibility.
-By default, the property is set to `true`.
+The default value for the property is `true`.

 For example, if you want to make the widget visible only when the user selects "Yes" from a Select widget, you can use the following JavaScript expression:
 ```js